 The worship leader should have the same mind as Jesus when he stands to lead others to the throne of God.
 Apart from God's guidance we have no idea how to lead worship.
 We might know how to put a set of songs together, lead the band and encourage the congregation, but our efforts will lack the anointing of God.
 Being led by the Spirit of God is the difference between being a song leader and a worship leader.
-Virtually anyone who can carry a tune can be a song leader, but worship leaders are made of those who diligently seek the Father's will and submits to his authority.
+Virtually anyone who can carry a tune can be a song leader, but worship leaders are made of those who diligently seek the Father's will and submit to his authority.

-A worship leader should also be submitted to spiritual authority and open to correction and suggestion.
-It is vital that church leadership communicate to the worship leader the vision for worship for the congregation.
+A worship leader should also be submitted to the spiritual authority of the local church and open to correction and suggestion.
+It is vital that church leadership communicate the vision of church to the worship leader.
 This will enable the worship leader to respond to situations in a way church leadership will support.
-It is equally important that church leadership give the worship leader freedom in the midst of a worship service to lead as he is directed by the Holy Spirit within the given vision.
+It is equally important that church leadership give the worship leader freedom to lead worship within the vision of the church.
 Church leadership should also be open to suggestions from the worship leader.
 Working together will produce worship that will please the Father.